fsprojects/Paket/docs/content/github-dependencies.md

     [lang=paket]
     github fsharp/private src/myprivate/file.fs githubAuthKey

+## Using a GitHub auth key from environment variable

+Paket will use a GitHub token from a enviroment variable `PAKET_GITHUB_API_TOKEN`.
+This will allow you to access private repos and to work around the GitHub API limit on public repos.

 ## Gist

 Gist works the same way.
 You can fetch single files or multi-file-gists as well: